George K. Konstantinou LLC

-The Council of Ministers decided to abolish the existing Cyprus Investment Program.
+The Council of Ministers decided to suspend the existing Cyprus citizenship by investment program.
 The decision is valid from November 1, 2020.
 All pending applications will continue to be examined; no new applications will be accepted.
 Please check our Cyprus residency by investment program page for the alternative way to get a Cyprus investor visa.

 The benefits of Cypriot citizenship include: